turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/Basics/What Is HTML, and What Role Does It Play on the Web?.md

 ---
-title: What Is HTML, and What Role Does It Play on the Web?
+title: What is HTML, and What Role Does It Play on the Web?
 draft: false
 tags:
   - html